pandallel/quilt/memory-bank/activeContext.md

 ## Current Focus

-Refactoring the `MaterialRepository` as a prerequisite for **Milestone 7.5: "SQLite Repository Implementation"**.
-This involves renaming the current in-memory implementation and preparing for the introduction of a trait.
+Continuing the refactoring process for **Milestone 7.5: "SQLite Repository Implementation"**.
+The first step of renaming `MaterialRepository` to `InMemoryMaterialRepository` is now complete.
+The current focus is on introducing the `MaterialRepository` trait.

 ## Current Implementation Status